acidb/mobiscroll-docs/docs/vue/_auto-generated/eventcalendar/events_agenda.md

 (args: MbscPageChangeEvent, inst: EventcalendarBase) => void

-Triggered when the calendar page is changed (month or week, with buttons or swipe).
+Triggered when the calendar page is changed (with buttons or swipe).

 Parameters:
- - args -
+ - args - The event argument with the following properties:
+   - `firstDay`: *Date* - The first day of the displayed page.
+   - `lastDay`: *Date* - The last day of the displayed page.
+   - `month`: *Date* - The first day of the visible month in case of month view.

- - inst -
+ - inst - The component instance.

 ### @page-loaded {#event-onPageLoaded}